jedi-academy/learn-4711/data/labs/lab08.md

 #Lab #8 - A Taste of XML
-COMP4711 - BCIT - Fall 2017
+COMP4711 - BCIT - Winter 2018

 ##Lab Goals

-The purpose of this lab is to take our existing todo list manager, and massage it a bit so that it uses XML for persistence..
+The purpose of this lab is to give you a taste of XML, by enhancing our existing todo list manager so that it uses XML for persistence.

 We will continue to use gitflow workflow.
 That means proper branching (master/develop), completing new work in feature branches, and good commit comments.

-All code changes will be made to your `TaskList` model, which will not use an XML file for persistence.
+All code changes will be made to your `TaskList` model, which will now use an XML file for persistence.

 Your `Task` entity model class will be unchanged, as will your unit testing.

 ##Lab Teams & Submission

-Use the same "Lab 5/6" team as for the last lab.
+Use the same "Lab 5/6/7" team as for the last lab.

 Continue to use the same repository as last lab, as you are building on it.